 You’re going to love this delightfully moist and perfectly spiced vegan pumpkin bread.
 It’s topped with brown sugar glaze and toasted pecans for the ultimate fall pastry or homemade holiday gift.

 This vegan pumpkin bread should be a staple in your households this holiday season.
-Not only does it make a great DIY gift (as some of you already know) but it’s also the perfect accompaniment to winter soups and chai tea lattes all fall and winter long.
+Not only does it make a great DIY food gift but it’s also the perfect accompaniment to winter soups and chai tea lattes all holiday season long.